 SAE GRADES (Society of Automotive Engineers U.S.A.)
 FOR MOTOR OILS

-It classifies oils exclusively by their viscosity.
-The degrees W (Winter) for the maximum pumping temperature and viscosity at -18º C and 100º C, and the normal degrees for its viscosity at 99º C. Each SAE number covers oils of different viscosities (0W, 5W, 10W, 20, 30, 40, 50).
+Classify oils exclusively by their viscosity.
+The W degrees (W = Winter) for the maximum pumping temperature and viscosity at -18º C and 100º C, and the normal degrees for their viscosity at 99º C. Each SAE number covers oils of different viscosities (0W, 5W, 10W, 20, 30, 40, 50).
 The tests are carried out according to the SAE J-300 standard.

 SAE GRADES (Society of Automotive Engineers U.S.A.)
 FOR GEARS

-The SAE grade scale for gear oils differs quite a bit from motor oils, although it also classifies oils exclusively by their viscosity (75W, 80W, 90, 140, 250).
-The tests of these oils are carried out according to the SAE J-306 standard.
+The SAE grade scale for gear oils differs quite a bit from those for motor oils, although it also classifies oils exclusively by their viscosity (75W, 80W, 90, 140, 250).
+These oils are tested in accordance with SAE J-306.

 API CLASSIFICATION (American Petroleum Institute)

-Classifies both motor and transmission oils, according to the type of service they are intended for (this is the Third Classification published by API):
+Classify both motor and transmission oils, according to the type of service for which they are intended (this is the Third Classification edited by API):